Where will I stay on my trip to Kenya?

 What options are available for medical assistance?

 In the event that a member of the trip needs medical assistance, there are several options for treatment.
-While not all hospitals in Kenya are as well equipped as in the U.S.A., there are two primary medical facilities with which Mr. Roberts had much experience while with NOLS East Africa.
+While not all hospitals in Kenya are as well-equipped as in the U.S.A., there are two primary medical facilities with which Mr. Roberts had much experience while with NOLS East Africa.
 The first is Nairobi Hospital.
 This is a private, well-run, well-equipped hospital with expert staff.
-In his experience Mr. Roberts found the care provided to the students of NOLS East Africa to be quite comparable to what would be found in the States.
+In his experience Mr. Roberts found the care provided to the students of NOLS East Africa to be quite comparable to what would be found in the States. *Since the beginning of SLIK in 2005, no SLIK students have needed to go to Nairobi Hospital for care.

 Closer to Batian’s View is Nanyuki Cottage Hospital.
 This is a small private hospital capable of running lab tests and taking x-rays.
-Only 30 minutes from Batian’s View, this would be the initial care provider in case of an illness or injury.
-If necessary the student or faculty member would then be taken to Nairobi Hospital.
+Only 30 minutes from Batian’s View, this is the initial care provider in case of an illness or injury.
+While visits to this hospital are infrequent, cases of sinus infections or flu like symptoms have been treated there.
 Fred Roberts and Peter Kafuna are Wilderness First Aid Responder trained and experienced in handling medical emergencies.
 There is a well-equipped first aid kit at Batian’s View for cuts, scrapes, and mild illness.

 What options are available for communication between Kenya and home?